Going Green: Steps to Sustainable Events

 When planning your event, the environment should be just as much a concern as the event purpose and budget.
 As these steps show, sustainability is not an afterthought but something that can and should be incorporated into every facet of your event.

 Already a M&IW customer?
-Contact your Client Success Manager for more information.
+Contact your Customer Success Manager for more information.

 1 The Conversation, 2019